ss2552/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 1. Tap the 3-line (☰) icon on the bottom-right corner of the screen
 1. Tap on `Settings` -> `Delete Cookies` -> `Yes`
 1. Press (Home) to return to the HOME Menu, then immediately reopen the Internet Browser
-1. Tap the "GO GO!" button on the top of the bottom screen
+1. Wait for the page to fully load, then tap the "GO GO!" button on the top of the bottom screen
-1. Press (A) to dismiss the [popup](/images/screenshots/skaterhax/skater-popup.png)
+1. Wait for the page to fully load, then press (A) to dismiss the [popup](/images/screenshots/skaterhax/skater-popup.png)
 1. If your console displays:
     + **"The Homebrew Launcher" screen**: Continue to the next step
-    + **A white "Error has occurred" message box**: Open System Settings, change the language to a different one (if possible), then retry this section
+    + **A white "Error has occurred" message box**: The exploit failed due to random chance.
+Open System Settings, change the language to a different one (if possible), then retry this section.
+Be persistent; you may have to repeat this sequence up to ten times
-    + **A black screen that says "An error has occurred"**: Your file placement is incorrect; ensure that the super-skaterhax files are on the root of the SD card
+    + **A black screen that says "An error has occurred"**: Your file placement is incorrect.
+Ensure that the super-skaterhax files are on the root of the SD card
-    + **A yellow screen**: Hold the POWER button until the console turns off, then retry this section
+    + **A yellow screen**: Homebrew Launcher failed to open due to random chance.
+Hold the POWER button until the console turns off, then retry this section
     + **[The word "Text"](/images/screenshots/skaterhax/skater-old3ds.png)**: You have an Old 3DS, where this exploit **does not work**.
 If this is the case, you should follow [MSET9](installing-boot9strap-(mset9)) instead
 1. Launch nimdsphax from the list of homebrew
 1. If the exploit was successful, you will have booted into SafeB9SInstaller